So you’ve decided that a website redesign is what your business truly needs, but you’re not ready to hire a designer yet?

 Ohh yeah people love to skip over this step – and too be completely honest I did too.
 I did a million client avatar exercises and I was tired of it.

-Those exercises do have a purpose, and I say do one and that’s it.
+Those exercises do have a purpose, and I say do one of them and that’s it.
 But I like to think of my target audience in a different way.

 The word audience means more than one person, so I’m not gonna sit here and say that everyone in my target audience reads Kinfolk or Southern Weddings magazine.